UHS SCHOLARSHIP COMMITTEE

 Military Scholarships (ROTC)

 More than 1.4 million Americans have made the choice to serve their country.
 The brave men and women who voluntarily invest their time in the United States Military are some of the well-respected citizens of the country.
 Choosing to enter the military should not forfeit your dreams of receiving a college education.
-Whether you are a member of the Air Force, Army, Coast Guard, Marine Corps, or Navy there are a number of college scholarships and grants available for service members, veterans and their families
+Whether you are a member of the Air Force (Links to an external site.), Army (Links to an external site.), Coast Guard (Links to an external site.), Marine Corps (Links to an external site.), or Navy (Links to an external site.) there are a number of college scholarships and grants available for service members, veterans and their families

 Click Here for details